CryptoKruelty/WVTRU_BOT/README.md

 Upon launching the application, you'll be presented with the main interface, which includes the following components:

-- **Current Block:** Displays the latest block number on the Ethereum blockchain.
+- **Current Block:** Displays the latest block number on the Vitruveo blockchain.
 - **Epoch Block:** Shows the target block number for executing transactions.
 - **Remaining Blocks:** Indicates how many blocks are left until the epoch block.
 - **Time Remaining:** Estimates the time left until the epoch block is reached.